GILMAN TERMS AND CONDITIONS CONTRACT

 - Certification of Birth Abroad as U.S. Citizen.

-All Gilman Scholarship recipients must upload a copy of the official acceptance letter received from the study abroad program or host institution.
-Please review the guidelines below for your study abroad acceptance letter:
+All Gilman Scholarship recipients must upload proof of acceptance into the international program or host institution.
+The following are required in the program acceptance letter:

 Letter must be addressed to you with your first and last name;